 While high-efficiency (HE) washers do require the use of low-sudsing HE detergent formulas due to lower water levels used in each cycle, the "old-fashioned" detergent boosters like baking soda and borax can still be used in the machines.
 Detergent boosters add more cleaning power to less expensive laundry detergents to help whiten whites, remove stains, and act as a water softener.

 Since baking soda is dry, it should not be placed in the automatic detergent dispenser with your regular detergent.
 The baking soda can cause clumping and clog the dispenser.
 Instead, sprinkle 1/2 cup baking soda into the empty washer tub before you load the clothes.
 Baking soda acts as a natural brightener and deodorizer.

-You'll get better results if you allow the clothes to soak in the baking soda and water for at least 30 minutes (an hour is better) before completing the wash cycle.
+If you have particularly smelly clothes, using a full cup of baking soda will not harm your washer.
+You'll get better results if you allow the clothes to soak in the baking soda and water for at least 30 minutes before completing the wash cycle.

 If you dislike commercial fabric softeners, white distilled vinegar can be used instead to help soften the clothes.

 The white distilled vinegar should be placed in the fabric softener dispenser so it will be added during the rinse cycle.
 Fill the fabric softener cup to the top level with the white vinegar.
 The vinegar helps remove any detergent and soil that is clinging to fabric clothes, leaving them feeling soft and clean.
 There will be no vinegar odor clinging to the fabric.